-Research Grants as Principal Investigator leading international/national research projects 2014-2018 Croatian Science Foundation Grant: "The effects of endemic warfare on the health of histo populations from Croatia'' From hunters to farmers: the evolution of human populations pr the emergence of agriculture." (€97,297).
-2011-2015 Croatian and Slovenian Academy of Sciences and Arts Grant "The parish church cemetery Kranj" Croatian coordinator of joint project (€35,000).
-2008-2014 MSES Rep. Croatia Grant "Bioarchaeological analyses of medieval populations from Croa (€61,263).
-2003-2007 MSES Rep. Croatia Grant, Chief Coordinator of collaborative project consisting of 6 project the fields of archaeology, anthropology, paleontology and linguistics "Development of an archaeological, bioarchaeological and paleontology data base for Croatia'' (€54,054).
-2002-2007 MSES Rep. Croatia, "Development of a bioarchaeological data base for Croatia" (€135,1]
+Research Grants as Principal Investigator leading international/national research projects tescuren Grunts as 11 merpar investigator reading international, national research projects 2014-2018 Croatian Science Foundation Grant: "The effects of endemic warfare on the health of histor populations from Croatia".
+From hunters to farmers: the evolution of human populations pr the emergence of agriculture." (€97,297).
+2011-2015 Croatian and Slovenian Academy of Sciences and Arts Grant "The parish church cemetery Kranj'' Croatian coordinator of joint project (€35,000).
+2008- 2014 MSES Rep. Croatia Grant "Bioarchaeological analyses of medieval populations from Croat (€61,263).
+2003-2007 MSES Rep. Croatia Grant, Chief Coordinator of collaborative project consisting of 6 project the fields of archaeology, anthropology, paleontology and linguistics "Development of an archaeological, bioarchaeological and paleontology data base for Croatia" (€54,054).
+2002-2007 MSES Rep. Croatia, "Development of a bioarchaeological data base for Croatia" (€135,13